 A collective (or group) passport is a way for an organised group of young people to make a trip to certain European countries.

-A collective passport costs £39 and applications take about 6 weeks.
+A collective passport costs £39.

 Young people should travel on their own passports if possible.

 The passport is not for families but for groups such as: